Spanish

 SPN 332iw Seminar: Topics in the Middle Ages Today-Islam in the West (4 Credits)

 This transdisciplinary course examines the intimate, complex and longstanding relationship between Islam and the West in the context of the Iberian Peninsula from the Middle Ages until the present.
 Discussions focus on religious, historical, philosophical and political narratives about the place of Islam and Muslims in the West.
 Students are also invited to think critically about “convivencia,” “clash of civilizations,” “multiculturalism” and other theories that seek to make sense of the relationship between Islam and the West.
+Restrictions: Juniors and seniors only; SPN 332 may be repeated once with a different topic.
 Enrollment limited to 14.
-Juniors and seniors only.
 Instructor permission required. {F}{L}

 Fall, Spring, Variable